liratiago/03-API-SOLID/README.md

 ## RFs (Requisitos funcionais)

-- [ ] It should be possible make registration
+- [ x ] It should be possible make registration
-- [ ] It should be possible authentication
+- [ x ] It should be possible authentication
 - [ ] It should be possible get a user info
 - [ ] It should be possible get ckeckin's quantity
 - [ ] It should be possible get user checkin's history